openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer - Same Device {#use-case-3}

-While browsing the university's home page, the user finds a link "request your digital diploma".
+While browsing the university's home page, the End-User finds a link "request your digital diploma".
 User  clicks on this link and is being redirected to a digital Wallet.
-The Wallet notifies the user that a Credential Issuer offered to issue a diploma Credential.
+The Wallet notifies the End-User that a Credential Issuer offered to issue a diploma Credential.
 User confirms this inquiry and is taken to the university's Credential issuance service's user experience.
-After authenticating at the university and consenting to the issuance of a digital diploma, the user is sent back to the Wallet, where she can check the successful creation of the digital diploma.
+After authenticating at the university and consenting to the issuance of a digital diploma, the End-User is sent back to the Wallet, where she can check the successful creation of the digital diploma.

 ## Credential Offer - Cross Device (with information pre-submitted by the User) {#use-case-4}

-The user is starting a job at a new employer.
-An employer has requested the user to upload certain documents to the employee portal.
-A few days later, the user receives an email from the employer notifying her that the employee Credential is ready and asking her to scan a QR code to retrieve it.
+The End-User is starting a job at a new employer.
+An employer has requested the End-User to upload certain documents to the employee portal.
+A few days later, the End-User receives an email from the employer notifying her that the employee Credential is ready and asking her to scan a QR code to retrieve it.
 User scans the QR code with her smartphone, which opens her Wallet.
-Meanwhile, the user has received a text message with a PIN code to her smartphone.
-After entering that PIN code in the Wallet for security reasons, the user confirms the Credential issuance, and receives Credential into the Wallet.
+Meanwhile, the End-User has received a text message with a PIN code to her smartphone.
+After entering that PIN code in the Wallet for security reasons, the End-User confirms the Credential issuance, and receives Credential into the Wallet.

 ## Credential Offer - Cross Device & Deferred {#use-case-5}

-The user wants to obtain a digital criminal record.
+The End-User wants to obtain a digital criminal record.
 She visits the local administration's office and requests the issuance of the official criminal record as a digital Credential.
 After presenting her ID document, she is asked to scan a QR code with her Wallet.
 She is being told that the actual issuance of the Credential will take some time due to necessary background checks by the authority.

-In the Wallet, the user sees an indication that issuance of the digital record is under way.
-A few days later, the user receives a notification from her Wallet that requested Credential was successfully issued.
-When the user opens the Wallet, she is asked whether she wants to download the Credential.
+In the Wallet, the End-User sees an indication that issuance of the digital record is under way.
+A few days later, the End-User receives a notification from her Wallet that requested Credential was successfully issued.
+When the End-User opens the Wallet, she is asked whether she wants to download the Credential.
 She confirms, and the new Credential is retrieved and stored in the Wallet.

 ## Wallet Initiated Issuance during Presentation {#use-case-1}

-A user comes across a verifier app that is requesting the user to present a Credential, e.g., a driving license.
-The Wallet determines the requested Credential type(s) from the Credential presentation request and notifies the user that there is currently no matching Credential in the Wallet.
-The Wallet determines a Credential Issuer capable of issuing the lacking Credential and upon user consent sends the user to the Credential Issuer's user experience (web site or app).
-Upon being authenticated and providing consent to issue the Credential into her Wallet, the user is sent back to the Wallet.
-The Wallet informs the user Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.
+An End-User comes across a verifier app that is requesting the End-User to present a Credential, e.g., a driving license.
+The Wallet determines the requested Credential type(s) from the presentation request and notifies the End-User that there is currently no matching Credential in the Wallet.
+The Wallet determines a Credential Issuer capable of issuing the lacking Credential and upon user consent sends the End-User to the Credential Issuer's user experience (web site or app).
+Upon being authenticated and providing consent to issue the Credential into her Wallet, the End-User is sent back to the Wallet.
+The Wallet informs the End-User that Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

 ## Wallet Initiated Issuance during Presentation (requires presentation of additional Credentials during issuance) {#use-case-2}

-A user comes across a verifier app that is requesting the user to present a Credential, e.g., a university diploma.
-The Wallet determines the requested Credential type(s) from the Credential presentation request and notifies the user that there is currently no matching Credential in the Wallet.
-The Wallet then offers the user a list of Credential Issuers, which might be based on a Credential Issuer list curated by the Wallet provider.
-The user picks the university she graduated from and is sent to that university's user experience (web site or app).
+An End-User comes across a verifier app that is requesting the End-User to present a Credential, e.g., a university diploma.
+The Wallet determines the requested Credential type(s) from the presentation request and notifies the End-User that there is currently no matching Credential in the Wallet.
+The Wallet then offers the End-User a list of Credential Issuers, which might be based on a Credential Issuer list curated by the Wallet provider.
+The End-User picks the university she graduated from and is sent to that university's user experience (web site or app).

-The user logs in to the university, which determines that the respective user account is not verified yet.
-Among multiple identification options, the user chooses to present identity Credential from her Wallet.
-The user is sent back to the Wallet where she consents to share requested Credential(s) to the university.
-The user is sent back to the university user experience.
+The End-User logs in to the university, which determines that the respective user account is not verified yet.
+Among multiple identification options, the End-User chooses to present identity Credential from her Wallet.
+The End-User is sent back to the Wallet where she consents to share requested Credential(s) to the university.
+The End-User is sent back to the university user experience.
 Based on the presented Credential, the university completes the user verification, looks up user data in its database, and offers to issue a diploma as a verifiable Credential.

-Upon providing consent, the user is sent back to the Wallet.
+Upon providing consent, the End-User is sent back to the Wallet.
 The Wallet informs the user Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

 # Credential Format Profiles {#format_profiles}